 - In the south of France black cats are known as “magician cats” or “money cats”.
 Those who show their cats proper respect like giving them a nice bed to sleep in or the first mouthful of every meal they will reward their human with good luck and wealth.

-So at the end of the day, I think we all can agree that black cats are really just as purrfect (see what I did there...) as all the others.
+So at the end of the day, I think we all can agree that black cats are really just as purrfect (see what we did there...) as all the others.